Chart Color Schemes

 Infrastructure

-Horsley Park - Kemps Creek has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Horsley Park - Kemps Creek has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified a total of 65 infrastructure projects that are expected to impact the area.
-Notable projects include the Western Sydney International Airport Business Precinct Stage One, the Western Sydney International Airport Precinct Road Network, the Oakdale East Industrial Estate, and the Horsley Logistics Park Stage Two.
+The performance of an area can significantly influenced by changes to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of sixty-five projects that are anticipated to impact the area.
+Notable projects include Western Sydney International Airport Precinct Road Network, Oakdale East Industrial Estate, Horsley Logistics Park Stage 2, and Mamre Road Upgrade from Erskine Park Road to Kerrs Road.
 The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.